-As with any surgery, a certain amount of bleeding after a vasectomy is perfectly normal.
-The exact level of bleeding will vary depending on the man, but rest assured that bleeding is a typical part of the recovery process.
+As with any surgery, a certain amount of bleeding after is perfectly normal, and this is no different for a vasectomy.
+The exact level of bleeding will vary depending on the person, but rest assured that a small amount of bleeding can be a typical part of the recovery process.

 Sometimes men experiencing post-vasectomy problems attempt to “tough it out” and hope things will get better on their own.
 This is not a good idea.
 Men recovering from vasectomy must be vigilant about potential issues.
 We’ll discuss what you can expect below, but the most important thing to remember is this: If you are experiencing a level of bleeding that concerns you, contact your doctor as soon as possible.

 Normal bleeding after vasectomy

 In general, men may experience a small amount of bleeding that should stop within two to three days of the vasectomy operation.
 In most cases, bleeding will be minimal and will cease sooner.